usaid-cs/yesterday-i-learned/random.md

 1. [The Carcinogenic Prototype][hedges]: a prototype that the higher-ups love so much that it needs to grow fast, go wrong, and affect other systems (carcinogenic thus), all while the engineers had told and forewarned of this happening.
 1. Regex substitutions: when in doubt, try `$1` first, then `\1`.
 1. Google analytics allows you to measure events based on custom dimensions, which allows you to filter events by them, but you will have to tell Google that the user is in one.
 There can be at most 15 custom dimensions.
-1. Power steering noise came from low fluid levels, or, rather, [air in the pump caused by low fluid levels][youtube 2].
-Checking for leaks requires a pump; if a leak exists, pressure will promptly return to normal once applied.
-[1][wikihow]
 1. Rommel was apparently a [micromanager][reddit 3], loved by soldiers but hated by his subordinates.
 1. The story of a 17yo man and [his encounter with a girl called Monica][reddit 4]; accept challenges from strangers
-1. Tim Hortons isn't beloved because the food and coffee is fantastic.
+1. > Tim Hortons isn't beloved because the food and coffee is fantastic.
 It's mediocre at best.
 It's not a place we go to treat ourselves.
 It's a lot more like "holy shit hockey practice is early and it's minus thirty out!
 Better grab a Timmies to wake up and warm up!"
 Or maybe you've been driving a couple hours and you've already seen two deer and a moose and you know if you don't stay alert you're going to hit one and die.
 So you go grab a Timmies and stretch you legs.
 We know the coffee isn't to die for, and the donuts are just do hints but it's a comfort to us.
 Tim Hortons is always going to be just around the corner, it's always going to have that warm welcoming smell and you're never going to kick off a road trip with out it.
 And just to answer your question I live on the east coast and I've never seen a dunkin donuts or Krispy Kremes anywhere near here.
 They probably have them in Toronto or something.
 1. **Infrared thermometers** are (typically) calibrated for an emissivity of 0.95.
 If you use one on a material with a lower emissivity, it'll give inaccurate readings.
 This can be cheaply solved by sticking a piece of electrical tape on the surface, and measuring that.
 1. [Why does light travel?][reddit 5]
 Because **spacetime** is a two-dimensional vector of a set length; an object can travel through space and time.
 In photons' case, they travel entirely through space, and not at all through time (which gives the impression that nothing can ever be "faster" than light).
 For ordinary, massive objects, they mainly travel through time.
 1. If you can hang out with two or more friends but can never hang out with just one, it means that [you don't know how to start a conversation][reddit 6].